PrajwalHM-Gaargesh/BDD/addition.md

   Given I have a Working calculator

-  When I enter either "number1" or "number2" and it's length exceeds limit predefined limit And I perform addition
+  When I enter either "number1" or "number2" and it's length exceeds predefined limit And I perform addition
   And I press "=" button